The Drummonds of Colquhalzie

 Photo credit: Bill Harrison

 Many of those who died were buried at Kinkell Church south of Inverurie in Aberdeenshire.
 The heirs of the slain Scots were exempt from death duties.
 One of those who was killed was Sir Gilbert de Greenlaw.
-The carving on his graveslab is an invaluable resource as it gives us an idea how Malcolm Drummond, 1st of Colquhalzie and his elder brother, Maurice, 2nd Baron of Concraig might have been armed and armoured.
-Sir Gilbert is depicted with hand and a half sword and wore an open-faced bascinet helmet with a mail-reinforced arming doublet beneath plate armour.
+The carving on his graveslab is an invaluable resource as it gives us an idea how aristocrats such as Malcolm Drummond, 1st of Colquhalzie and his elder brother, Maurice, 2nd Baron of Concraig might have been armed and armoured.
+Sir Gilbert is depicted with a hand and a half sword on his left and a dagger on his right side.
+He is wearing an open-faced bascinet helmet with a mail-reinforced arming doublet beneath plate armour.

 Colquhalzie, Trinity Gask parish, Perthshire